A topic from the subject of Decomposition in Chemistry.

 Introduction

-Thermodynamics is the branch of chemistry that deals with the energy changes that occur in chemical reactions.
-It is a fundamental science that has applications in many fields, including chemistry, engineering, and biology.
+Thermodynamics is the branch of chemistry that deals with the energy changes that occur during chemical reactions and physical processes.
+It is a fundamental science with applications in various fields, including chemistry, engineering, and biology.

 Basic Concepts

-• Energy: Energy is the ability to do work.
+• Energy: Energy is the capacity to do work or transfer heat.

-• Entropy: Entropy is a measure of the disorder of a system.
+• Entropy (S): Entropy is a measure of the disorder or randomness of a system.
+Changes in entropy (ΔS) reflect the increase or decrease in disorder during a process.

 Equipment and Techniques

-The following equipment and techniques are commonly used in thermodynamics experiments:
+Several instruments and techniques are employed in thermodynamic experiments:

-• Calorimeters: Calorimeters are used to measure the heat changes that occur in chemical reactions.
+• Calorimeters: Calorimeters measure the heat changes (enthalpy changes) in chemical reactions or physical processes.

 Types of Experiments